 Mr. Mrozewski designed the room and furniture in the Zakopane style, the artistic tradition of the Tatra mountaineers.
 He and Stefan Hellersperk of Dallas, Pennsylvania, constructed and carved the furniture.

 THE POLISH ROOM COMMITTEE SCHOLARSHIP was established in 1972 to express appreciation of services rendered to Wilkes and the community of Northeastern Pennsylvania by Dr. and Mrs. Joseph J. Kocyan.
 Scholarships are awarded annually to upperclassmen of Polish descent with exceptionally high cumulative grade point averages and demonstrated financial aid.

 The Polish Room Committee Scholarship welcomes applications.
-To be considered, applicants with a permanent residence from Luzerne County must address the following in a thoughtful essay of no less than two pages:
+To be considered, applicants who are sophomores, juniors, or seniors with a permanent residence in Luzerne County must address the following in a thoughtful essay of no less than two pages:

 Polish pride is more than traditions, music, and great food.
 History reflects the accomplishments of many great Polish people.
 Choose one of the following from the list of people of Polish descent: Marie Curie, Frederic Chopin, St. Pope John Paul II, or Andrzej Tadeusz (Thaddeus) Kosciuszko.
 Explain how this person deepened your appreciation of what it means to be a Polish American, and how it has or will influence your life.

-Application letters can be e-mailed to firstname.lastname@example.org or sent via campus mail to Alumni House, Attn: Luciana Musto.
-Letters must be received by 4:30 p.m. on Friday, October 4, 2019.
+Application letters can be e-mailed to email@example.com or sent via campus mail to Alumni House, Attn: Luciana Musto.
+Letters must be received by noon on Friday, October 9, 2020.
+Please include your WIN.
 Late applications will not be accepted.
 No exceptions.